Operation Ganga

 India had about 20,000 Indian nationals in Ukraine, out of which just over 18,000 were students.
 Approximately 16,000 Indian citizens were present in Ukraine at the moment of commencement of Russian invasion.
 By 5 March, about 18,000 had crossed the border of Ukraine.
 However emergency evacuation was requested by students still in Ukraine, such as in Sumy.
 Following a "Leave Kharkiv Immediately" embassy advisory on 2 March, the Indian Ministry of Defence released a survival advisory for those still in Ukraine and specifically Kharkiv.
 By 6 March about 16,000 Indians had been flown to India in 76 flights.
 On 8 March the MEA said that all students in Sumy have been moved facilitated by humanitarian corridors.

-India, as a humanitarian signal, has sent relief to Ukraine including medicines and essentials.
-The Indian government has stated that nationals from neighbouring and developing countries in Ukraine would be provided assistance if sought.

 Background

 Ukraine government statistics from its Ministry of Education and Science place just over 18,000 Indian students in the country.
 Hotspots for Indian students in Ukraine included Taras Shevchenko National University of Kyiv, Bogomolets National Medical University and Kyiv Medical University of UAFM.
 In an affidavit submitted by Indian government in Kerala High Court on 2 March 2022 the government estimated 20,000 Indian nationals in Ukraine.